whoozle/sffs/ReadMe.md

-Simple Fault-tolerant File System, version 1
+##Simple Fault-tolerant File System, version 1.1

 This tiny filesystem was designed to be the most safe in the world of SPI flash filesystems.
 Writing into such flash splitted into single-byte commands and